rust-lang/rfcs/text/3334-niche.md

 result in either a one-value type or a zero-value type, neither of which seems useful enough to support.

+Rather than supporting `derive(Default)`, we could reject it, and wait for general-purpose compiler support for safe assignment of compile-time constant expressions.

 # Prior art
 [prior-art]: #prior-art